mautic/mautic-community-handbook/pages/13.contributing/02.developer/01.Code/02.Pull requests/docs.md

 Work on the code as much as you want and commit as much as you want; but keep in mind the following:
 - Mautic follows [Symfony's coding standards][symfony-coding-standards] by implementing a pre-commit git hook running [php-cs-fixer][php-cs-fixer], which is installed and updated with composer install/composer update.
 All code styling is handled automatically by the aforementioned git hook.
 - Add unit tests to prove that the bug is fixed or that the new feature actually works (see below).
-- Try hard to not break backward compatibility (if you must do so, try to provide a compatibility layer to support the old way) -- PRs that break backward compatibility have less chance to be merged.
+- Try hard to not break backward compatibility (if you must do so, try to provide a compatibility layer to support the old way) -- PRs that break backward compatibility have less chance to be merged as they can only be considered in a major release.

 ## Step 6: Migrations needed?